 4) Pesticide-Laden Produce

 Before the era of chemical pesticides, the farming process was a much more hands-on experience.
-In many places, and especially in rural communities, the vegetables and fruits on your table were most likely ones that had been grown just a few feet outside your house in your own garden or in your neighbor’s garden.
-Farmers and homesteaders took care of their produce from the time of planting the seeds until harvesting, and they were involved in every step along the way.
+In many places, and especially in rural communities, the vegetables and fruits on your table were most likely ones that had been grown just a few feet outside your house in your own kitchen garden or in your neighbor’s garden.
+Farmers and homesteaders took care of their produce from the time of planting the seeds until harvesting, and they were involved in every step along the way and so they knew exactly how their food was grown.

 5) Low-Cal and “Lite” Diet Foods